Ada-Developers-Academy/core-unit-3/algorithmic-strategies/problem-set-algorithmic-strategies.md

 ### !end-tests
 ### !hint

-- Is there a way we can think of this problem as resembling the the structure of the longest common subsequence problem?
+- Is there a way we can think of this problem as resembling the structure of the longest common subsequence problem?
-- If for the current item (weight and value) we take the weight and value, leaving the rest of the weights and values, what are the choices we can make about taking an item or leaving an item?
 - What limits are there on whether we are _allowed_ to take an item?
+- If we are _able_ to take an item, what aspects around taking or not taking the item do we need to consider?

 ### !end-hint
 ### !hint